-ITEM 1.
-LEGAL PROCEEDINGS
+ITEM 1.LEGAL PROCEEDINGS

 From time to time, we are involved in legal proceedings arising in the ordinary course of our business.
 Periodically, we evaluate the status of each legal matter and assess our potential financial exposure.
 If we consider the potential loss from any legal proceeding to be probable and we can reasonably estimate the amount, we accrue a liability for the estimated loss.
 The outcome of any proceeding is not determinable in advance.
 Therefore, we are required to use significant judgment to determine the probability of a loss and whether the amount of the loss is reasonably estimable.
 Our assessment of a potential liability and the amount of accruals we recorded are based only on the information available to us at the time.
-As additional information becomes available, we reassess the potential liability related to the legal proceeding and may revise our estimates.
+As additional information becomes available, we reassess the potential liability related to the legal proceeding and may revise our estimates

 On August 5, 2021, four purported former stockholders of Akcea filed an action in the Delaware Court of Chancery captioned John Makris, et al. v.
 Ionis Pharmaceuticals, Inc., et al., C.A.
-No. 2021-0681, or the "Delaware Action."
-The plaintiffs in the Delaware Action assert claims against (i) former members of Akcea's board of directors; and (ii) Ionis, or collectively, the "Defendants."
-The plaintiffs assert putatively direct claims on behalf of a purported class of former Akcea stockholders.
-The plaintiffs in the Delaware Action assert that the Defendants breached their fiduciary duties in connection with the October 2020 take-private transaction that Ionis and Akcea entered into, in which Akcea became a wholly-owned subsidiary of Ionis.
+No. 2021-0681, or the Delaware Action.
+The plaintiffs in the Delaware Action asserted claims against (i) former members of Akcea's board of directors; and (ii) Ionis, or collectively, the Defendants.
+The plaintiffs asserted putatively direct claims on behalf of a purported class of former Akcea stockholders.
+The plaintiffs in the Delaware Action asserted that the Defendants breached their fiduciary duties in connection with the October 2020 take-private transaction that Ionis and Akcea entered into, in which Akcea became a wholly-owned subsidiary of Ionis.
 Ionis believes this lawsuit is without merit.
 However, the outcome of this lawsuit or any other lawsuit that may be filed challenging the October 2020 take-private transaction is uncertain.
-Accordingly, on June 3, 2022, the parties reached an agreement in principle to settle the Delaware Action for \$12.5 million, subject to the approval of the Delaware Court of Chancery.
-A Stipulation and Agreement of Compromise, Settlement and Release relating to this matter (the "Stipulation and Settlement Agreement") has been executed and filed with the Delaware Court of Chancery, where it awaits Court approval.
-The terms of the Stipulation and Settlement Agreement include no finding of wrongdoing on the part of any of the Defendants.
-A hearing on the Stipulation and Settlement Agreement is scheduled for October 11, 2022.
+Accordingly, on June 3, 2022, the parties reached an agreement in principle to settle the Delaware Action for \$12.5 million.
+A Stipulation and Agreement of Compromise, Settlement and Release, the Stipulation and Settlement Agreement, reflecting the terms of the proposed settlement was executed and filed with the Delaware Court of Chancery on July 5, 2022.
+On October 11, 2022, the Delaware Court of Chancery entered an Order and Final Judgment, or the Order, approving the Stipulation and Settlement Agreement in full after determining that the Stipulation and Settlement Agreement was fair, reasonable, and adequate.
+The Order provides for the full settlement, satisfaction, compromise and release of all claims that were asserted in the Delaware Action.
+The Order contains no admission of wrongdoing on the part of any of the Defendants.

 On January 19, 2022, a purported stockholder of Ionis filed a stockholder derivative complaint in the Delaware Court of Chancery captioned Leo Shumacher, et al. v.
 Joseph Loscalzo, et al., C.A.
-No. 2022-0059, or the "Shumacher Action."
-The complaint names the Board as defendants and names Ionis as a nominal defendant.
+No. 2022-0059, or the Shumacher Action.
+The complaint names Ionis' board of directors, or the Board, as defendants and names Ionis as a nominal defendant.
 The Shumacher Action Plaintiff asserts a breach of fiduciary duty claim against the Board for awarding and receiving allegedly excessive compensation.
 The Shumacher Action Plaintiff also asserts an unjust enrichment claim against the non-executive directors as a result of the compensation they received.
 The complaint seeks, among other things, damages, restitution, attorneys' fees and costs, and such other relief as deemed just and proper by the court.
 On March 18, 2022, Ionis and the Board moved to dismiss the complaint.
 On May 24, 2022, the parties entered into a Stipulation and Agreement of Compromise, Settlement and Release.
-On July 18, 2022, Ionis filed a Form 8-K disclosing the pending settlement and attaching the Notice of Pendency of Settlement of Action.
-The Court has scheduled a hearing for September 21, 2022, to consider whether the terms of the settlement should be approved.
-We and our Board have denied, and continue to deny, any and all allegations of wrongdoing or liability asserted in the Shumacher Action.